synasreng/GAN/README.md

 # GAN
-This repository is for GAN
+This repository is for GAN.
+We will work on GAN in our new project.